phideg/neptungen/README.md

 By default the generated output can be found in the `_output` directory.

 # Galleries
-Galleries are as simple as normal pages.
-Create a `gallery` sub directory within any of your page directories.
+Galleries are as similar to normal pages.
+Create an `images` sub directory within any of your page directories.
 Copy or symlink all relevant images into it.
-Finally invoke the generator again as already described before.
+Create an markdown file named `gallery.md`.
+Neptungen will then call the gallery.liq template to generate the gallery page.

-By defailt the images will be resized to 800x600 pixels and the corresponding thumbs nails will be set to 90x90 pixels.
-Those settings can be specified via a separate configuration file `config.toml`.
+By defailt the images are resized to 800x600 pixels and the corresponding thumbs nails are set to 90x90 pixels.
+Those default settings can be overwritten via configuration file `config.toml`.

 # config.toml
 Neptungen can be tweaked with the `config.toml` file.
 It has to be put into the root directory of your project.
 [TOML](https://github.com/toml-lang/toml) aims to be a minimal configuration file format that's easy to read due to obvious semantics.
 Neptungen offers the following configuration options: